cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 Console programming still has applications particularly in non-graphical systems that still exist.

+Naturally, there are differences in considerations, restrictions and limitations from what developing even in Simple GUI systems.

-Matrix Rain is a fun problem to learn the techniques.
+Matrix Rain on terminal is a fun problem to learn the techniques.
 It is simple enough to solve and can have satisfying results.

 See you at the theatres.